Acetaminophen and ibuprofen are over-the-counter medicines that relieve pain and reduce fever. Ibuprofen relieves swelling but acetaminophen does not.

 To get an accurate temperature reading for newborns to one-year-olds, use only a rectal thermometer.
-Follow package directions.
+Follow package instructions.

-Your health care provider recommends treating a fever in a child younger than one year old only if he or she has a fever higher than 102 F by rectum.
-You should not give any form of fever-reducing or pain medicine to a child younger than one year old if you do not know his or her rectal temperature.
+Your health care provider recommends treating a fever in a child younger than one year old only if they have a fever higher than 102 F by rectum.
+You should not give any form of fever-reducing or pain medicine to a child younger than one year old if you do not know their rectal temperature.

 Brand names of acetaminophen include Liquiprin®, Tempra®, Little Fevers® and Children's Tylenol® Oral Suspension®.